ArcherDs/You-Dont-Know-JS/this & object prototypes/ch5.md

 myObject.foo = "bar";
 ```

-If the `myObject` object already has a normal data accessor property called `foo` directly present on it, the assignment is as simple as changing the value of the existing property.
+If the `myObject` object already has a normal data ~~accessor~~ property called `foo` directly present on it, the assignment is as simple as changing the value of the existing property.
+>#881 no need

 If `foo` is not already present directly on `myObject`, the `[[Prototype]]` chain is traversed, just like for the `[[Get]]` operation.
 If `foo` is not found anywhere in the chain, the property `foo` is added directly to `myObject` with the specified value, as expected.